Philippe Pasqua, "Vanessa"

 Disabilities, differences, obscenity and the sacred are some of Pasqua’s favorite topics.
 As an example, he portrays the ones from the margins of society – transsexuals, prostitutes, handicapped, people with Down’s syndrome and other disabilities, or people who are blind.
 Facial features of his portrayed subjects seem to be painted on as if cut in with a knife – an abstracted flesh lies in stark contrast with the peaceful and eerie expressions of his subjects.

-Philippe Pasqua’s representation of flesh references Bacon, while his reverence for portraiture and loose brushstrokes is influenced by Hals.
+Philippe Pasqua’s representation of flesh references Bacon, while his reverence for portraiture and lose brushstrokes are influenced by Hals.
 For the viewer, it seems that his paintings with loosely rendered, expressive brushstrokes don’t represent skin, but rather flesh.
 Opposite to his large-format paintings of flesh and bone, Pasqua creates drawings and layered, mixed-media works on paper in which the figure becomes a halo, mist, smoke – emerging from the sketched contours and textures.